sapinder-singh/api-paginator/README.md

 - In case `limit` and `number_of_pages` both are defined, `limit` will be used for paginating the data.
 - If the parameters' values conflict with each other, all of the data shall be returned to the client.

-The JSON response will look like-
+The JSON response will look something like below -

 ```
 {